Examples

 - Location:

-, an example of how to run a 2D parallel simulation is presented.
+In parallel, an example of how to run a 2D parallel simulation is presented.

 First, the mesh needs to be distributed among the processors.
 This is done with: